mikecharles/cpc.geofiles/docs/index.md

 All `Datasets` contain the following attributes:

 - `data_type` - Type of `Dataset` (None for general Datasets)
-- `dates_with_missing_files` - Dates which had at least one file that was missing or couldn't be opened
+- `dates_with_files_not_loaded` - Dates which had at least one file that was missing or couldn't be opened
-- `missing_files` - Files that were missing or couldn't be opened
+- `files_not_loaded` - Files that were missing or couldn't be opened
 - `dates_loaded` - Dates for which data was loaded (includes dates which have all missing data)

 #### Observations